-- By the end of 2018, EIFL advocacy had contributed to 16 countries joining the Marrakesh Treaty: Azerbaijan, Botswana, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Slovenia and Uganda.
+- By March 2020, EIFL advocacy had contributed to 19 countries joining the Marrakesh Treaty: Azerbaijan, Botswana, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Serbia, Slovenia, Thailand, Uganda and Zimbabwe.

 - We provide advocacy support to partner countries that have not yet joined the Marrakesh Treaty.
-The countries include: Belarus, Cambodia, Namibia, Nepal, Senegal, Thailand, Zimbabwe.
+The countries include: Belarus, Cambodia, Namibia, Nepal, North Macedonia and Senegal.

 - We develop multi-lingual resources for librarians and policy-makers including:

 - In 2014, published the first advocacy guide to the treaty.
 ‘The Marrakesh Treaty: an EIFL Guide for Libraries’ provides a straightforward introduction to the treaty, its key provisions and benefits for libraries to support librarians advocating to their governments to ratify the treaty.
 It is available online in eight languages, Arabic, English, French, Lithuanian, Nepali, Russian, Serbian, Spanish.

 - In 2018, co-launched a new practical guide with our international partners.
 ‘Getting Started.
 Implementing the Marrakesh Treaty for persons with print disabilities.
 A practical guide for librarians’ sets out steps for libraries of all types on how to start using the treaty, once the country has joined the treaty and libraries can start offering new services to people with print disabilities.
 The guide is available in English, French, Russian and Spanish, other languages are coming soon.